evansmith-tech/easy-camera-opencv/README.md

 * If there is a problem with your code, its probably opencv2 to be honest.
 * Outputs .avi
 * Uses XVID codec
+* Recording FPS defaults to what cv2 gets as a default from your camera
-* Record defaults to  30 fps
+* Recording resolution defaults to what cv2 gets as a default from your camera
-* Record defaults to Height: 640 Width: 480

 # Whats coming
-* Switching cameras
 * More configurations